pankajproject99/pluralproject/README.md

 		Wrap it as Function and call the render itself
 		Wored when clicked on statment
 			Wrap with render so when model changes it will render again
+	6. Application with Games with choosing the answer answer for a Image
+	7. Component: Function return JSX and has combination of HTML aand JSX Since Function has to return JSX it has to be compiled, so JSX is converted to JS eg. function Hello(props) {
+						return <h1>Hello at {props.now}</h1>;
+					)
+					Here model:data:props is input to function